yaseenaljamal/cg-site/_docs/ops/security-ir.md

 #### Comms at the Assess phase

-Updates and real-time chat should continue as above (updates on the GitHub issue, chat in Slack or Google Hangouts).
+Updates and real-time chat should continue as above (updates on the Google Doc, chat in Slack or Google Hangouts).

 ### Remediate